Crimes involving mental illness or impairment

 The ODPP will also have to make this decision if:

-If you are the victim, the ODPP prosecutor will talk you about whether you want the matter to continue, and consult with the police officer in charge, before making a decision.
+If you are the victim, or a family member of a victim who died as the result of a crime, the ODPP prosecutor will talk you about whether you want the matter to continue, and consult with the police officer in charge, before making a decision.
 Other factors the we will take into account include the public interest, the seriousness of the offence, the accused’s circumstances and criminal history, the time the accused has already spent in detention, and the likely sentence a court will impose.

 Case is discontinued